at-oliverapps/media3-compose-utils/README.md

     // This gives you easy access to metadata val mediaMetadataState = rememberMediaMetadata(player)

-    // This gives you the current MediaItem object val currentMediaItem = rememberCurrentMediaItemState(player)
+    //This gives you the current MediaItem object
+    //a basic version of a mediaItem without buildUpon() and all the other functions just the basics
+    //val currentMediaItemState = rememberCurrentMediaItemState(player)
+    //if you prefer to get access to the entire mediaItem and all its functions you should use this method instead as it returns a real State<MediaItem?>
+    //val currentMediaItem by rememberCurrentMediaItem(player)

     MiniPlayer(
-        isPlaying = playPauseButtonState.showPlay,
+        isPlaying = !playPauseButtonState.showPlay,
         artwork = mediaMetadataState.artworkData ?: mediaMetadataState.artworkUri,
         title = mediaMetadataState.title,
         artist = mediaMetadataState.artist,